 No one likes to think they might be hurt in an accident or have to visit a doctor for treatment for a chronic disease, but it does happen and it can happen to you.
-In that situation, paying the bills for Collision Repair Burlington to fix your car may not be all that you have to worry about - you may also be on the hook for expensive medical bills if you do not have medical coverage.
+In that situation, paying the bills or to fix your car may not be all that you have to worry about - you may also be on the hook for expensive medical bills if you do not have medical coverage.
 Here are some situations where you'll need medical coverage and what you can expect your plan to cover.

 Anyone who travels outside of their home country should also have their own medical insurance.
-Most domestic coverage will not extend to travel situations, so if you need emergency acne treatment in Edmonton while on vacation, you will be paying out of pocket unless you have bought a travel medical insurance package.
+Most domestic coverage will not extend to travel situations, so if you need emergency treatment while on vacation, you will be paying out of pocket unless you have bought a travel medical insurance package.
 Many countries will not issue you a visa unless you buy insurance, which usually only amounts to about $100 for a two week trip.

 And finally, anyone who wants to have elective surgeries should check their coverage very carefully.
 The vast majority of plans will not cover elective procedures, such as Botox injections, therapeutic massages, and upgrades from generic to brand name drugs.
 Except in rare cases, these types of treatments will always be out of pocket.